binshops/laravel-blog/README.md

 ## How to install BlogEtc to your laravel app

-Please see our [BlogEtc Laravel Blog Package Documentation/install guide](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#install_guide) for install instructions.
+Please see my [Laravel Blogger Package Documentation/install guide](https://hessam.binshops.com/blog-package-for-laravel/) for install instructions.
 (It is very simple - done via composer/artisan commands, plus adding one method to your \App\User model (`canManageBlogEtcPosts()` which should return `true` if this user can manage the blog).

 ## How to customise the blog views/templates

-This is easy to do, and further detail can be found in our  [BlogEtc Laravel Blog Package Documentation](https://webdevetc.com/laravel/packages/blogetc-blog-system-for-your-laravel-app/help-documentation/laravel-blog-package-blogetc#guide_to_views).

 After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/blogetc/ and are easy to edit to match your needs.